Halestorm

-Halestorm is an American rock band from Red Lion, Pennsylvania, consisting of lead vocalist and guitarist Elizabeth "Lzzy" Hale, her drummer brother Arejay Hale, guitarist Joe Hottinger, and bassist Josh Smith.
+Halestorm is an American rock band from Red Lion, Pennsylvania, consisting of lead vocalist and guitarist Lzzy Hale, drummer Arejay Hale, guitarist Joe Hottinger, and bassist Josh Smith.
+Siblings Lzzy and Arejay founded the band in 1997.
+The group's self-titled debut album was released in 2009 through Atlantic Records.

-The group's self-titled debut album was released on April 28, 2009, through Atlantic Records.
-Their second album The Strange Case Of... was released on April 10, 2012.
-Its lead single "Love Bites (So Do I)" won the Grammy Award for Best Hard Rock/Metal Performance on February 10, 2013.
-Their third album, Into the Wild Life (2015), peaked at number five on the Billboard 200.
-The band's fourth album, Vicious (2018), debuted at number eight on the chart, becoming their second top 10 record.
-Their most recent album, Back from the Dead, was released in May 2022.
+The lead single "Love Bites (So Do I)" from their second album The Strange Case Of...
+(2012) won the Grammy Award for Best Hard Rock/Metal Performance.
+The band's third album, Into the Wild Life (2015), peaked at number five on the Billboard 200.
+Their fourth album, Vicious (2018), debuted at number eight on the chart, becoming their second top 10 record.
+Their sixth album, Everest, was released in August 2025.

-Halestorm is well known for their near non-stop touring, often performing as many as 250 shows a year.
-Since 2006 they have toured with many hard rock and heavy metal acts including Alice Cooper, Alter Bridge, Chevelle, Seether, Staind, Papa Roach, Trapt, Three Days Grace, Theory of a Deadman, Buckcherry, In This Moment, Disturbed, Shinedown, Avenged Sevenfold, Stone Sour, Skillet, Hellyeah, Heaven & Hell, Evanescence, the Pretty Reckless, Starset, Sevendust, Dorothy, Lita Ford, Godsmack, Bullet for My Valentine, New Years Day, Stitched Up Heart, Lilith Czar and The Warning.
-Halestorm appeared on the first annual Rockstar Energy Drink Uproar Festival, and in October 2010 the band traveled to Japan to participate in the Loud Park Festival.
-Halestorm also appeared on the 2010 Taste of Chaos tour.
+Halestorm is known for their constant touring, often performing as many as 250 shows a year.
+After touring as supporting artists for hard rock and heavy metal acts, they sold out their first headlining arena show in 2016.
+They have gone on to host tours throughout the United States and internationally, and they are a regularly appearing act at music festivals.